 When you take a picture, the camera shakes ever so slightly.
 This is because your hands shake as you take the picture.
 This can cause your photos to be blurry.
 Vibration reduction in photography helps to reduce this shaking, which results in sharper photos.

-What Is Vibration Reduction or Image Stabilization?
+What Is Vibration Reduction in Photography or Image Stabilization?